-The cover or outer shell is more important than you think.
+The cover or outer shell of a pillow is more important than you think.
 This is the container of the filling which your head, neck, and shoulders will have contact with all night depending on your sleeping position.
 The better quality covers are usually offered as 100% cotton with a 200+ thread count which is most ideal, whereas alternatives to this would contain a percentage of polyester blend combined with cotton which indicates lesser quality.

 The pillow sizes are quite uniform across brands give or take an inch.
 The one you decide to buy depends on personal choice and budget, but in general, they’re most commonly available in the following sizes: